foldcat/oasync/README.md

 Note that you should NEVER use the primitives after calling the destructor procedures, since it may cause segmented fault.

+Also note that the synchronization primitives are acquired at the moment of task dispatch.
+Should you spawn a delayed procedure, the aquiring of the primitive begins immediately instead of beginning after the delay ends.

 The following examples uses `time.sleep()` for convenience sake.
 Please do not use `time.sleep()` for real world usage unless it is in a blocking task.